alexcasalboni/kinesis-streams-fan-out-kinesis-analytics/README.md

 $ npm run putrecords -- -I Transactions -N 100
 ```

-Hint: this endpoint does not require a full ARN (the Stream name is enough).
+**Hint**: this endpoint does not require a full ARN (the Stream name is enough).

 ## Where does the magic happen?

-In order to stream the same data from the main Kinesis Stream to the other two, we will need a SQL query that runs on real-time data.
+In order to stream the same data from the main Kinesis Stream to the other two, we will need a SQL query that runs on real-time data and filters it based on the transaction amount.

 Also, Kinesis Analytics will need to know the exact data model of the input stream.
-I have defined it in [this file](./kinesis-analytics/input-schema.json), but you can easily change the records schema and then invoke the DiscoverInputSchema API to generate the exact mapping.
+I have defined it in [this file](./kinesis-analytics/input-schema.json), but you can easily change the records schema and then invoke the **DiscoverInputSchema API** to generate the exact mapping required by Kinesis Analytics.

 In case you decide to change the records structure, here are the two commands you'll need to run: